hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

 ### Validation, Testing, Evaluation of Time Series Forecasting
 #### NOTES 💝
 * Exponential smoothing will bring in lookahead in forecasting, because your data has fitted to an exponential smoothing formula before forefasting
-  * So does moving average, and any method that will fit both training and testing time series data into a formula. <b>Be cautious about lookahead before applying a preprocessing method</b>
+  * And any method that will fit both training and testing time series data into a formula. <b>Be cautious about lookahead before applying a preprocessing method</b>
+  * With `ewm()`, the exponential smoothing method built on moving window, we can avoid lookahead while normaling the data [like this example][50]
   * For non time series data, we could preprocess training data first and use the same params to preprocessing testing data, but this method may ot work in time series preprocessing
 * When there is abnormal dynamics in the data, consider whether to remove them from the data, or build a seperate model for the special dataset or to keep them
 #### Cross Validation Formats